 Blue Banty Farm is an NPIP certified hatchery owned and operated by Rodney & Crystal Moser.
 Rodney started out his career as a mason, following in his father's footsteps.
 After 15 years doing masonry, Rodney saw an opportunity to help in the expansion of JM Hatchery and own his own business.
 Rodney first began working with Crystal's father at JM Masonry hatching silkie and guinea chicks.
 As the business expanded and JM Hatchery began to run out of room, Rodney was able to open his own hatchery to handle the silkies in 2013.

-Rodney & Crystal have been married for 3 years and adopted a child from China.
+Rodney & Crystal have been married for 3 years and have one child.